umbraco/UmbracoDocs/Umbraco-StarterKit/Widgets/Rich-Text-Editors/index.md

 ## Shortcuts / key-bindings / Easy access

-As with many other text editors, it's possible to use general keyboard short-cuts when editing text through the Rich Text Editors.
+As with many other text editors, it's possible to use general keyboard shortcuts when editing text through the Rich Text Editors.

-Here's a few examples of the short-cuts available in Umbraco Uno:
+Here's a few examples of the shortcuts available in Umbraco Uno:

 * Ctrl+b to toggle **bold**
 * Ctrl+i to toggle *italics*